tiago-macedo/utm/README.md

 # Yet Another Turing Machine

-A small gem to create an run a Turing Machines.
+A small gem to create an run Turing Machines.

 ## Synopsis